 While most people use the Hoboken Terminal as a pass-through space to get to one of several transit options, leaders of a new project to revitalize the area hope the improvements will encourage people to stay a while.
 The project, called Hoboken Connect, will preserve the historically significant architectural elements of the station while upgrading the space to have more resources for the community, like performing arts, shops, and restaurants.
 The Terminal’s multimodal transit options will be enhanced, and several buildings around the Terminal will undergo renovation as well.
-Earlier this week, local and state officials kicked off the beginning of the Hoboken Connect project.
-Read on for what we know about Hoboken Terminal’s new look.
+Back in October 2022, local and state officials kicked off the beginning of the Hoboken Connect project — and now in Spring 2024, there are a few updates to the project.
+Read on for what we know about Hoboken Terminal and the surrounding area’s new look.

 Background